 Teachers: Beverly Burk, Steve Beckham, Carey Parham, Nancy Foshee, and Walter Kirkman

-Friends for Christ is a discussion based class led by a rotating teams of five leaders.
-The lectionary series, "Adult Bible Studies", which ties to the weekly sermon, is the basis for discussions.
-The class members represent a wide variety of life experiences and opinions which contribute to help us better understand the scriptures.
-The class actively supports the ministries of the church by personal involvement, prayer, and financial aid.
+Friends for Christ is a discussion-based class led by a rotating teams of five leaders.
+The lectionary series, "Adult Bible Studies," which ties to the weekly sermon, is the basis for discussions.
+The class members represent a wide variety of life experiences and opinions which contributes to a better understanding of the scriptures.
+The class actively supports the ministries of the church by personal involvement, prayer and financial aid.
 We welcome anyone looking for a class to visit to determine if we meet your needs.

 Life Search Flame Center, Room 115